Introduction

 Generate the RCA File in an N-Node Cluster

 Tip: When you have a functional n-node cluster, services are distributed.
-When the services are distributed, the RCA from an individual node will not include logs from services that run on other nodes.
-For example, if you have service A that runs on node-1 and you get the RCA from node-2, the logs from service A will not be included.
-Therefore, it is recommended that you capture and include the RCA file of all nodes in the cluster when the TAC requests an RCA file.
+When the services are distributed, the RCA from an individual node does not include logs from services that run on other nodes.
+For example, if you have service A that runs on node-1 and you get the RCA from node-2, the logs from service A are not included.
+Therefore, it is recommended that you capture and include the RCA file of all nodes in the cluster when the TAC requests an RCA

 In this example, the inter-cluster IP addresses are in the 10.1.1.0/29 range.